Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: Computation Experiments

+To compute steering vectors, we follow \citeauthor{DBLP:conf/icml/RutteABH24}'s \cite{DBLP:conf/icml/RutteABH24} method of training layer-wise linear probes that can accurately separate the representations of the positive and negative data samples.
+The coefficients of the logistic regression probe are used as the steering vector $v_i$, which can then be applied with the steering strength $d_i$ to amplify, dampen, or negate the preference expression in the LLM.
+More details about the technical implementation, including the parameter selection process, are provided in Appendix \ref{app:params}.
+For the dataset of positive and negative behavioural examples, we constructed the samples by prompting \texttt{GPT-4o} to output responses that would satisfy users of both the positive and negative sides of the preference.
+See Appendix \ref{app:steering_dataset} for examples.

-For generalizability across different LLM architectures, we apply the same steering procedure to five open-source LLMs available on Huggingface, ordered in increasing size: \stablelm (1.6B), \gemmatwo (2B), \mistral (7B), \qwen (7B), and \gemmanine (9B).
-Due to the nature of the method, the model's intermediate activations must be directly accessible, so larger models and closed-source models could not be used.
-All experiments are run with on an NVIDIA L4 GPU.
-The hyperparameters of all models are fixed with $temperature=0.7$, $top\_k=50$, and $top\_p=0.95$ to encourage some diversity through sampling.
-We further constrain $max\_new\_tokens=100$ to restrict the length of the output.
+We validate the steering procedure with five open-source LLMs available on Huggingface, ordered in increasing size: \stablelm (1.6B) \cite{bellagente2024stable}, \gemmatwo (2B) \cite{team2024gemma}, \mistral (7B) \cite{mistral7b}, \qwen (7B) \cite{qwen}, and \gemmanine (9B) \cite{team2024gemma}.
+As the model's intermediate activations must be directly accessible, larger and closed-source models could not be used.
+All experiments are run on an NVIDIA L4 GPU.
+The hyperparameters are fixed with $temperature=0.7$, $top\_k=50$, and $top\_p=0.95$ to encourage some diversity through sampling.
+We constrain $max\_new\_tokens=100$ to restrict the length of the output.